 Setting up your own Facebook Pay account so you can receive payments is similarly easy.
 And, because Facebook Pay offers customers such an easy way to complete their purchases, if you’re already selling on Facebook, you definitely should invest the time it takes to set up Facebook Pay.

 The first step is to sign up for Facebook Pay yourself, using the instructions listed above.
 Your next steps will depend on how you’re using your social media account to sell:

 How To Use Facebook Pay To Sell To Your Contacts

 Many small businesses sell successfully on Facebook and Instagram using simple techniques.
 If your sales plan involves posting information and photos about items you have for sale and then connecting with your friends and followers who indicate interest, you can ask them to pay via Facebook Pay.

-Once you connect with someone who is interested in purchasing an item from you via Facebook Marketplace, you can use Messenger to set up payment using Facebook Pay.
+Once you connect with someone who is interested in purchasing an item from you via Facebook Marketplace, you can use Facebook Pay to arrange payment.
+Connect with your customers through your page (or via Messenger if you’re in the US) to set up payment using Facebook Pay.

 No matter how you arrive at the point of sale, once you have someone interested in buying something from you online, let the buyer know that you can accept Facebook Pay.
 The buyer can arrange payment via Messenger.

 How To Use Facebook Pay To Sell On Your Shopify Store